koos-burgoyne/UBL/README.md

 #### Data Split
 In this testing iteration, the data was split 80:20 into modelling/validation data, and the modelling data was then split again 80:20 into train:test.
 #### Results
-From today's (Mon Dec 13, 2021) testing with balanced data that features no zinc finger negatives, featuring improved feature extraction, and arbitrary model layers:
-  * Model train time    : 4hr 22min
-  * Final Train Accuracy: 97.36%
-  * Final Test Accuracy : 94.15%
-  * Validation Accuracy : 95.32%

-From training and validation results on a second model with imbalanced data that excludes zinc finger negatives:
-  * Final Train Accuracy: 92.4%
-  * Final Test Accuracy : 83.29% (mean)
-  * Validation Accuracy : 82.53%

-From training and validation results on a third model that includes zinc finger negatives:
-  * Final Train Accuracy: 85.65%
-  * Final Test Accuracy : 73.25%
-  * Validation Accuracy : 76.75%

-From validation results on Tue Dec 14, 2021 validating with 6449 samples from the dataset that includes zinc finger negatives, split by the two classes (roughly 1:1), the accuracy of the models are:
+Four models were trained, each on a separate dataset.
+The four datasets, and the performance of the model trained on them, are set out in the bullet points below.
+From validation results validating with 6449 samples from the dataset that includes zinc finger negatives, split by the two classes (roughly 1:1), the accuracy of the model in each iteration of testing is:
   * Training data without zinc finger negatives:
-    * Model trained on imbalanced data: 75.1%
+    * Unbalanced data, model accuracy: 75.1%
-    * Model trained on balanced data: 88.77%
+    * Balanced data, model accuracy: 88.77%
-  * Training data with zinc finger negatives:
+  * Training data (balanced) with zinc finger negatives:
-    * Model trained on balanced data: 76.93%
+    * Accuracy: 76.93% (false positive rate of ~30%)
-  * Training data with only zinc finger sequences as negatives:
+  * Training data (balanced) with only zinc finger sequences as negatives:
-    * Awaiting results...
+    * Accuracy: 87.16%

-![Classification percent accuracy by epoch](/results/test1_acc.png "Classification percent accuracy by epoch") This figure shows the results of testing without negative sequences that have a zinc finger.
+![Classification percent accuracy by epoch](/results/test1_acc.png "Classification percent accuracy by epoch")

+This figure shows the results of testing without negative sequences that have a zinc finger.
 The accuracy is quite high and could potentially be improved.
-However this does not include the negative sequences with a zinc finger which can be a source of false positives.
-The impact of this is being tested currently in a fourth test iteration.
+It has not yet converged showing that more epochs can improve performance.

-With these tests, it seems increasingly likely that with a well planned model (or perhaps an ensemble), more training epochs, and a thoughtfully formatted dataset, this method has the potential to perform the required task to a high degree of accuracy.
+With these tests, it seems likely that with a well planned model (or perhaps an ensemble), more training epochs, and a thoughtfully formatted dataset, this method has the potential to perform the required task to a high degree of accuracy.

-A more detailed examination of the results will be forthcoming.
+A more detailed examination of the results is contained in the Testing_report.pdf document in this repository.

 ### More
 To read more about a previous attempt at UBL classification, see: